martineastwood/penaltyblog/docs/changelog/index.rst

 * **Scraping**

   * Fixed Understat scraper to use new API endpoints (getLeagueData, getMatchData, getPlayerData) instead of parsing embedded JavaScript from HTML pages
+  * Fixed FBRef scraper by using wrapper-tls-requests to bypass Cloudflare TLS fingerprinting protection

 v1.7.1 (2025-12-24)